Stock investors see silver lining in Fed's rate-cut pause

-NEW YORK, Oct 30 (Reuters) - The U.S. Federal Reserve may be done cutting interest rates but stock investors are not done buying.
+NEW YORK (Reuters) - The U.S. Federal Reserve may be done cutting interest rates but stock investors are not done buying.

 “It’s the willingness of the Fed to indicate continued flexibility,” said Rick Meckler, partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.